 Choices in Conflict

-- What good reason does my child have for her behavior?
+- What good reason does my child, partner, friend or co-worker have for his or her behavior?

 - What can I learn from this situation?